Showing posts with label Ernest Borgnine. Show all posts

 In the 1972 shout-fest X, Y and Zee, Elizabeth Taylor has the line: "I may be the worst thing in the world, but I carry it in front where you can see it!"
 Well, if The Poseidon Adventure could speak, that would be its mantra.
 It's old-fashioned, schlocky, and loaded with what director Ronald Neame (The Prime of Miss Jean Brodie) labeled "cardboardy" characters; but the film carries it all out in front where you can see.

-The Poseidon Adventure wears its corniness proudly on its sleeve.
-And as a 20th Century Fox production, its asserted broad-market, family-friendly appeal feels like a purposeful shift in direction from Fox's rather desperate previous attempts to court the youth market: Myra Breckinridge -1970, The Panic in Needle Park -1971, Beyond the Valley of the Dolls.
+The Poseidon Adventure proudly wears its corniness on its sleeve.
+As a 20th Century Fox production, its asserted broad-market, family-friendly appeal feels like a purposeful shift in direction from Fox's rather desperate attempts to stay afloat in the early part of the decade by courting the youth market: Myra Breckinridge (1970), The Panic in Needle Park (1971), and Beyond the Valley of the Dolls (1972).

 Sure, The Poseidon Adventure is hokey, soapy, cliché ridden, and terribly contrived, but (miracles of miracles) it works.
 And rather magnificently, at that!
 I loved the premise, enjoyed the archetypal characters, and was thrilled as all get out by the upside-down sets and visual effects.
 But, most surprising of all was that the filmmakers somehow not only got me to care about these characters, but to respond emotionally to their fates.
 Who knew a cheesy movie could be so moving?

-As both Beyond The Poseidon Adventure and The Swarm proved, the result is a guaranteed disaster film any time Irwin Allen chooses to direct.
+As both Beyond The Poseidon Adventure and The Swarm proved, any movie Irwin Allen decides to direct is a guaranteed disaster from the get-go.
 The Poseidon Adventure is directed by Ronald Neame, with Allen on hand only to handle the action sequences

 PERFORMANCES